adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 }
 ```

-While there's nothing technically wrong with this approach, most clients will probably need to get more than one property from a `User`, resulting in client code like the following.
+While there's nothing technically wrong with this approach, most clients will probably need to get several properties for each `User`, resulting in client code like the following.

 ```csharp
 HttpResponseMessage response = await client.GetAsync("users/1/username");